Table of contents

 A confused phase of this journey.
 A detachment from my mind.

 From fearful to fearless now.
 A beautiful vision so kind.

-My child is my inspiration, my child is so perfect and strong.
+My child is my motivation, my child is so perfect and strong.

 Devoted passion and chaotic beauty.
 We are warriors now; we must soldier on.

 The true meaning of love, you see.